anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 functest-wallaby-zip’s console.
 Be free to download it and then to send it to any reviewer committee.

-To clean your working dir:
+To clean your working directory:

 .. code:: bash